 James Dobbin, Senior Manager and Head of Practice for professional and financial services recruitment, shares his thoughts on how to address gaps in your CV.

-As a recruiter, one of the questions I’m often asked is how to address career gaps in an interview, and indeed, how to present them on a CV.
+As an experienced procurement recruiter, one of the questions I’m often asked is how to address career gaps in an interview, and indeed, how to present them on a CV.

 My biggest piece of advice would be to demonstrate that you’ve been proactive during that time.